sweetboss12512/Waste-of-Space-Utilities/lib/SearchPorts/README.md

 # SearchPorts

 A simple thing that searches port ids for the desired part.
-Nice for portability
+Nice for portability?

 ```lua
 local Screen = SearchPorts("Screen", true) -- true to error if part isn't found